CleverCloud/engineering.clever-cloud.com/sysadmin/_posts/2013-11-30-set-up-sbt-for-proxy-use.md

 So let's be clever, and read about
 [global settings](http://www.scala-sbt.org/release/docs/Detailed-Topics/Global-Settings.html).
-We can put a `global.sbt` file in ~/.sbt/ (and ~/.sbt/0.13/ because of the new 0.13+ global files versioning) that will be used each time we start sbt.
+We can put a `global.sbt` file in ~/.sbt/ (and ~/.sbt/0.13/ because of the new 0.13+ global files versioning) that will be used each time we start SBT.

 We keep our `repositories` file, and in the `global.sbt` file we put the following: